|

 Daily Podium Awards

 A daily award ceremony is held at the completion of each stage.
-These awards are a non-monetary prize pack. and are for the top 3 pairs of each age group category.
+These awards are a non-monetary prize pack. and are for the top 3 riders of each age group category.

-This is a daily award ceremony held at during the daily awards with the GC leaders of the pairs of each age group category.
+This is a daily award ceremony held at during the daily awards with the GC leaders of each age group category.

 General Classification (GC) Age Category Awards